 ‘Meet’ is just another name for a ‘trip’.
 Most meets are for a weekend although we run week long meets as well.
 A couple of weeks before a meet members will receive details of how to get to it, what to bring etc. There will also be a list of who else is going so that car share can be arranged.

 A typical weekend then starts with everyone arriving on Friday evening.
 Members who arrive early often get together to cook a meal or eat in a pub.
 Unlike many clubs we cater together and eat as a group.
 This is not only more sociable but saves queues for the cookers and gets us on the hill quicker.
-On Saturday morning we all have breakfast together and members who have offered to lead routes describe their plans.
+On Saturday morning we all have breakfast together and members who have offered to coordinate a route describe their plans.
 Members sign up for the walks, which sometimes may involve a scramble, as they wish.

 After a day on the hill we have a meal together, prepared by volunteers.
 There is a vegetarian and non-veg option as well as starter and dessert.
 There’s wine and beer as well.
 Saturday evening is a great opportunity for a chat about the day’s walks or to catch up on other news.
 Sunday proceeds in the same way and we generally leave late afternoon.